johnkapson/compose/README.md

 Using docker-compose, the two containers are able to share a virtual network space such that no complicated configuration is needed to enable them to communicate.

+## Usage
+To build the images and start the application:
+`$ docker-compose up --build`

+To start the application without rebuilding:
+`$ docker-compose up`

+Cntl-C to exit.